AviatrixSystems/Docs/HowTos/CompanionGateway.rst

     That’s it!

-    For support, send email to support@aviatrix.com
+    For support, go to Aviatrix Support at https://support.aviatrix.com and open a ticket.

 .. |image0| image:: CompanionGateway_media/img_01.PNG
 .. |image1| image:: CompanionGateway_media/img_02.PNG